benjamin-chavez/audioarchive/TODOs/post-mvp.md

   - ### Database:
     - Look into dbdocs.io and/or SchemaSpy for adding database schema documentation
     - Potentially create new `database/functions` and `database/triggers` folders that are treated similar to the `database/migrations` folder
+    - Move appUser social Link URLs fields to their own table?

   - ### Cart: